top of page

 I Heart Transit V3.png

-We can't wait, RTD needs leadership that understands both the system and the people who rely on it—and I’m ready to deliver real results from day one.
+I’ve spent 30 years relying on public transit.
+Now I’m ready to make it work the way it should—for everyone.
+RTD needs leadership that understands both the system and the people who rely on it—and I’m ready to deliver.

 • Instagram